 Accept-Language Header:

-• Hint: You’re in Sweden but you don’t speak Swedish? is a hint for Accept-Language header indicates the natural language and locale that the client prefers.
+header indicates the natural language and locale that the client prefers.
 The server uses content negotiation to select one of the proposals and informs the client of the choice with the Content-Language response header.
-Browsers set required values for this header according to their active user interface language.
+Browsers set required values for this header according to their active user interface language. - Action: Send

 The final request would include all the headers mentioned above.
 Please note that this is a walkthrough for educational purposes, and in practice, you should be aware of ethical and legal considerations when manipulating headers in requests.